 Once a prosperous town of more than 2,500 people, Rocky Springs is home to only a single church and a cemetery today.
-Located in Claiborne County, Mississippi between the Old Port Gibson Road and the Natchez Trace Parkway at milepost 54.8, the old townsite and the surrounding area is maintained as a historic site by the National Park Service.
+Located in Claiborne County, Mississippi, between the Old Port Gibson Road and the Natchez Trace Parkway at milepost 54.8, the old townsite and the surrounding area are maintained as a historic site by the National Park Service.

-During the late 18th Century, the Natchez Trace was not always a safe place to travel, as it was frequented by highwaymen and killers.
-One of these men, who had a hideout near Rocky Springs was none other than the infamous Samuel “Wolfman” Mason who not only robbed and killed along the Trace but was also a river pirate.
-On one occasion a witness for the state against the notorious outlaw would provide the following testimony:
+During the late 18th Century, the Natchez Trace was not always a safe place to travel, as highwaymen and killers frequented it.
+One of these men, who had a hideout near Rocky Springs, was none other than the infamous Samuel “Wolfman” Mason, who not only robbed and killed along the Trace but was also a river pirate.
+On one occasion, a witness for the state against the notorious outlaw would provide the following testimony:

 This was but one instance of Mason’s treachery along the Trace.
 Finally, Mississippi Governor William C. C. Claiborne offered a reward of $2,000 for Samuel Mason’s capture.
-Though there were dozens of men searching for the Mason Gang, the outlaws continued with their evil deeds along the Natchez Trace, striking one caravan with horrific brutality.
-In response, a posse of local residents and a few bounty-hunters was raised to go after them.
-Learning that Mason and his men were hiding out less than a mile west of the Trace near Rocky Springs, the posse quickly pursued.
+Though dozens of men searched for the Mason Gang, the outlaws continued with their evil deeds along the Natchez Trace, striking one caravan with horrific brutality.
+In response, a posse of residents and a few bounty hunters was raised to go after them.
+The posse quickly pursued, learning that Mason and his men were hiding out less than a mile west of the Trace near Rocky Springs.
 When they came upon the camp, they found it had been hastily abandoned.
-Though the outlaws’ trail was fresh, most of the posse chose not to follow, instead remaining at the camp searching for any hidden loot that may have been left by the outlaws.
-A few men; however, continued the pursuit, but when they lost the trail, they abandoned the search.
+Though the outlaws’ trail was fresh, most of the posse chose not to follow, instead remaining at the camp searching for any hidden loot that the outlaws may have left.
+However, a few men continued the pursuit, but when they lost the trail, they abandoned the search.
 He was later killed by one of his own gang for the reward.

-Despite the danger along the Natchez Trace, Rocky Springs continued to grow and in 1829, its election precinct received 90 votes.
-A Methodist church was erected in 1837 and two years later, the first private school — the Rocky Springs Academy, was built by wealthy planters for their sons.
+Despite the danger along the Natchez Trace, Rocky Springs continued to grow, and in 1829, its election precinct received 90 votes.
+A Methodist church was erected in 1837, and two years later, the first private school — the Rocky Springs Academy, was built by wealthy planters for their sons.
 Operated under the direction of a Mr. Holmes, it was built next to the church and opened on January 1, 1838.
 At this time, Isaac Powers, who also owned the Red House Inn, served as postmaster.
-Postriders carrying letters, dispatches, and newspapers from the north and south met at his tavern three times a week.
+Postriders carrying letters, dispatches, and newspapers from the north and south met three times a week at his tavern.
 There were also several stores in the small community.

 “They encountered no resistance beyond the icy stares of the people who gathered at the side of the road to watch as the soldiers marched through town.
 Here we have good, cold spring water, fresh from the bosom of the hills.”

-Left without their livestock, foodstuffs, and many supplies, the residents of the area were, no doubt, not nearly as enthralled with the Yankees.
+Left without their livestock, foodstuffs, and many supplies, the area’s residents were, no doubt, not nearly as enthralled with the Yankees.
 One letter written in 1863 stated: “My slaves, horses, and mules are carried off, my fences torn down, and my crops destroyed.”
 Making matters worse, it was during this period that a slow decline descended upon the town.
-In 1878, the town was struck by Yellow Fever which killed many of its residents.
+In 1878, the town was struck by Yellow Fever, which killed many of its residents.
 The Fever struck again ten years later in 1888.
-The remaining area residents were once again devastated in 1905 with a boll weevil epidemic that destroyed the valuable cotton crops.
+The remaining area residents were devastated in 1905 by a boll weevil epidemic that destroyed the valuable cotton crops.
 At the same time, many of the farmers were struggling with severe erosion caused by many years of poor land management.
-These many issues continually reduced the population and in 1930 the post office and the last store closed.
+These many issues continually reduced the population, and in 1930 the post office and the last store closed.
 Before long, the natural spring, from which the town took its name, dried up.
 By 1940, every last resident was gone.

 Today, the 1837 Methodist church and cemetery are all that is left of the once prosperous settlement.
-Some remnants of the town, including the post office safe and a cistern, as well as interpretive signs can be viewed along a short loop trail.
+Some remnants of the town, including the post office safe and a cistern, and interpretive signs can be viewed along a short loop trail.